chericito/mobohubb-docs/docs/SECURITY/multi-factor-authentication-mfa.md

 ---
 title: Multi-Factor Authentication (MFA)
 excerpt: >-
-  **MFA** adds an extra layer of security to your Mobohubb portal login by requiring a second method of identification.
+  **MFA** adds an extra layer of security to your mobohubb portal login by requiring a second method of identification.
 You can enable either **2-Factor authentication with a phone number** or **2-Factor authentication with an app-based token**—but **not both simultaneously**.